stellar/js-stellar-sdk/docs/reference/examples.md

 // Transactions require a valid sequence number that is specific to this account.
-// We can fetch the current sequence number for the source account from Horizon. server
+// We can fetch the current sequence number for the source account from Horizon. server.loadAccount(sourcePublicKey) .then(function(account) {
-  .loadAccount(sourcePublicKey)
-  .then(function(account) {
     var transaction = new StellarSdk.TransactionBuilder(account)
-      // Add a payment operation to the transaction .addOperation(
+      // Add a payment operation to the transaction .addOperation(StellarSdk.Operation.payment({
-        StellarSdk.Operation.payment({
         destination: receiverPublicKey,
         // The term native asset refers to lumens
         asset: StellarSdk.Asset.native(),
         // Specify 350.1234567 lumens.
 Lumens are divisible to seven digits past
         // the decimal.
 They are represented in JS Stellar SDK in string format
         // to avoid errors from the use of the JavaScript Number data structure.
-          amount: '350.1234567'
+        amount: '350.1234567',
-        })
-      )
+      }))
-      // make this transaction valid for the next 30 seconds only .setTimeout(30)
+      // Make this transaction valid for the next 30 seconds only .setTimeout(30)
       // Uncomment to add a memo (https://www.stellar.org/developers/learn/concepts/transactions.html)
       // .addMemo(StellarSdk.Memo.text('Hello world!'))
       .build();

     // Sign this transaction with the secret key
-    // NOTE: signing a transaction is network-specific.
+    // NOTE: signing is transaction is network specific.
 Test network transactions
     // won't work in the public network.
 To switch networks, use the Network object
     // as explained above (look for StellarSdk.Network). transaction.sign(sourceKeypair);